foundry-vtt-community/wiki.js/development/api/document/active-effect.md

 ### Active Effect Embedding Behavior

-If `CONFIG.ActiveEffect.legacyTransferral` is `true`:
 - Active effects on an item are **copied to the parent actor** when the item is added to the actor.
 - This occurs **only if** the Active Effect's `transfer` property is set to `true`.
 - These copied effects are **deleted** when the item is removed from the actor.

-If `legacyTransferral` is false:
-- Active effects are **not copied** to the actor.
-- However, they will still **apply to the actor** from within the item, provided the Active Effect's `transfer` property is `true`.

-> **@deprecated** since **FoundryVTT v11**
-> This configuration can be set to `true` until **V14**, at which point it will be removed.

-### Schema
+### Base Schema

-The valid properties for active effects are summed up by the [ActiveEffectData](https://foundryvtt.com/api/v13/interfaces/foundry.documents.types.ActiveEffectData.html) interface.
+The valid properties for active effects are summed up by the [ActiveEffectData](https://foundryvtt.com/api/v14/interfaces/foundry.documents.types.ActiveEffectData.html) interface.

 #### EffectChangeData

-The core functionality of Active Effects is provided by the `changes` array, which takes the form of the [EffectChangeData](https://foundryvtt.com/api/v13/interfaces/foundry.documents.types.EffectChangeData.html) interface.
+The core functionality of Active Effects is provided by the `changes` array, which takes the form of the [EffectChangeData](https://foundryvtt.com/api/v14/interfaces/foundry.documents.types.EffectChangeData.html) interface.

 ### Active Effect Change Properties